ISS: Dragon COTS/CRS (Commercial Orbital Transportation Services/Cargo Resupply Service)

 • On Oct.
 28, 2012, the Dragon capsule of SpaceX left the ISS and splashed down in the Pacific Ocean west of Baja California, Mexico.
 The splashdown successfully ended the first NASA contracted cargo delivery flight to resupply the ISS.
 The capsule delivered 450 kg of cargo to the space station and is taking home 758 kg of supplies, hardware and scientific tests and results.
 The ability to return frozen samples is a first for this flight and will be tremendously beneficial to the station's research community.
 23)

-CRS-2 (Cargo Resupply Services-2) mission of Dragon:
+CRS-2 (Cargo Resupply Services-2) Mission Launch

 On March 1, 2013, SpaceX launched its second CRS mission for NASA to the ISS (International Space Station).
 The Dragon spacecraft was launched on the Falcon 9 rocket from the Cape Canaveral Air Force Station in Florida, carrying ~575 kg of supplies, including critical materials to support the 160 investigations – 50 of which are new – planned for the station’s Expedition 34 crew.
 24) 25)